Myanmar conflict: Civilian government (2011–2021)

-2021 coup d'état and resurgence of violence
+SAC junta (2021–present)

 On the early morning of 1 February 2021, the civilian government led by the NLD was overthrown in a military coup d'état, and the Tatmadaw's commander-in-chief, Senior General Min Aung Hlaing, became the head of state.
 Aung San Suu Kyi and several other senior members of her government were arrested by the military during the coup.
 Mass protests followed, with demonstrators demanding the resignation of Min Aung Hlaing and the newly created State Administration Council (SAC), the release of those arrested in the coup, and the restoration of the civilian government.

 Anti-coup protesters have armed themselves with slingshots, molotov cocktails, and makeshift shields.
 In late March 2021, it was reported that dozens of protesters had travelled to Myanmar's border areas to train under one of the country's many insurgent groups, elevating the risk of a countrywide civil war.
 The civilian government-in-exile, the Committee Representing the Pyidaungsu Hluttaw (CRPH), has proposed the formation of a "federal armed force" to combat the military.

 One of the first instances of armed resistance by protesters occurred in and around the town of Kalay, Sagaing Region.
 After the Tatmadaw raided a protest camp in Kalay on 28 March 2021, protesters fought back with hunting rifles and homemade firearms.
 Several insurgent groups, notably the Kachin Independence Army and the Karen National Liberation Army, have also resumed or escalated their attacks against the Tatmadaw in response to the coup.

 Seven signatories of the Nationwide Ceasefire Agreement announced on 4 April 2021 that they had decided to join the National Unity Government, including the All Burma Student Democratic Front and the Karen National Union.
 Some of the groups have resumed hostilities towards the junta government.

-In Mindat and Hakha, Chin State, the Chinland Defence Force began an armed resistance on 26 April 2021.
+The Chinland Defence Force began its armed resistance in Mindat and Hakha, Chin State, on 26 April 2021.

 On 5 May 2021, the National Unity Government declared the formation of an armed wing, the People's Defence Force (PDF), to protect its supporters from military junta attacks and as a first step towards a Federal Union Army.
 It clashed with the Tatmadaw in the town of Muse on 23 May, killing at least 13 members of Myanmar's security forces.
 Members of the Karenni People's Defence Force (KPDF) in Kayah State also clashed with the Tatmadaw near the state capital of Loikaw.

 The Communist Party of Burma rearmed itself and announced the creation of its new armed wing, the People's Liberation Army, in late 2021.

 ACLED estimated that 11,000 people had been killed from February to December 2021.